 Recognized for its quality of performances as well as its community engagement efforts, Civitas Ensemble was invited to perform with Yo-Yo Ma at the 2012 Chicago Humanities Festival, and participate in the panel discussion on the topic of “Artist and Citizenship.”
 Civitas was named the Artists in Residence for the Chinese Fine Arts Society.
 Civitas has been invited by the City of Chicago to perform at the Pritzker Pavilion at Millennium Park, as part of the City’s Loops and Variations series, and was invited to perform two world premieres at Chicago’s Ear Taxi Festival, a new music festival curated by Augusta Read Thomas and Stephen Burns.
 Civitas Ensemble’s performance on WFMT was selected for the station’s “Best of Live Broadcasts…” distinction.
 The Ensemble continues to receive rave reviews from the Chicago Tribune, Chicago Classical Review, and Chicago on the Aisle.

-This season marks the 6th year of Civitas Ensemble’s tenure as the Ensemble-in- Residence at Valparaiso University’s Department of Music, where its members perform concerts, coach students in the many aspects of music making, and act as role models for these aspiring young musicians.
+The 2017-18 season marks the seventh year of Civitas Ensemble’s tenure as the Ensemble-in- Residence at Valparaiso University’s Department of Music, where its members perform concerts, coach students in the many aspects of music making, and act as role models for these aspiring young musicians.
 Concerts highlighting French repertoire will be given at Merit School of Music in October and May, as well as with new cultural partner The Driehaus Museum in November.
 A series of winter concerts will bring Chinese and Chinese-American composers to the fore with visiting artists from Beijing, and herald the beginning of a second major international collaboration for Civitas.

-Civitas Ensemble also receives generous grants from the, Elizabeth F. Cheney Foundation, Aaron Copland Fund for Music, Driehaus Foundation at the MacArthur Fund for Arts and Culture, Dolores Kohl Education Foundation, Albert Pick Jr. Fund, Sage Foundation, and the Leslie Fund.
-Programs are also supported in part by the Illinois Arts Council.
+Civitas Ensemble receives generous support from the Elizabeth F. Cheney Foundation, Aaron Copland Fund for Music, Driehaus Foundation at the MacArthur Fund for Arts and Culture, Dolores Kohl Education Foundation, Sage Foundation, and The Leslie Fund.
+Programs are supported in part by the Illinois Arts Council.